omeka/omeka-s-enduser/docs/modules/mapping.md

 You can also choose to display the same basemap for every map on the site.
 This can be overriden by specific maps' settings.

-The site settings now include an option, for the Map Browse page only, to set a limit on how many map features can be seen at once.
-You can set the number of map features per page here.
-This will only affect the Map Browse page, not other multi-pin maps such as the ones displayed on an item set view page.

 ### Map Browse page

 ![The Map Browse page.](modulesfiles/Mapping_mapBrowsePage.png)

 Mapping creates a "Map Browse" page that can be added to each site in its navigation settings.
-This map has minimal customization options and will show every item in the site that has one or more geolocations, as well as some advanced search fields (including search by address with radius).
+This map has minimal customization options and will show every item in the site that has one or more geolocations, as well as some advanced search fields (including searching by an address with a radius).
 These search fields are not affected by the site settings.
 The title of the page will be "Map".

 Go to a Site, then go to Navigation.
 You will see under "Add a custom link" the option to add "Map Browse."
 When this is added to your navigation, you will be able to change the label that appears in the navigation (default is "Map Browse"), and the basemap, by clicking on the pencil icon to edit the Map Browse page settings.
 Note that changing the basemap will change the URL that is added to the navigation - for example, `yoursite/map-browse?mapping_basemap_provider=OpenTopoMap`.

-You can turn on pagination for this map to limit the heavy processing involved with displaying a large number of map features.
-This site setting cannot be left blank; the default is 5000 items (not 5000 features - remember that items can have many map coordinates).

 ### Resource page blocks